 Location: 24 Office Dr. S., Crossville

 Drive time from Nashville: 1 hour, 50 minutes

 Taking a drive to Ozone Falls is the perfect weekend escape.
 It’s found on a huge plot of natural area in Cumberland County and falls over a 100-foot drop.
 The hike to the bottom is steep and rugged, but easy to get to.
 At the base is a beautiful pool of aqua water surrounded by massive boulders, perfect for cooling off on a hot day!
 What makes it so extraordinary is the mist that the waterfall creates in the dome shape seclusion of rocks, which creates pristine air quality.
 [Fun fact: Disney’s The Jungle Book was filmed at this waterfall!]

 Location: 435 Greeter Falls Road, Lower Falls Trail, Altamont

 Drive time from Nashville: 1 hour, 40 minutes

 Greeter Falls is a great pick for those in search of a short and safe journey.
 Not to mention, the scenery is stunning from start to finish.
 A lot of trails surround the falls, making the hiking distances optional.
-What’s known as the Blue Hole is the charming swimming hole that’s perfectly deep enough to jump into!
+What’s known as the Blue Hole is the charming swimming hole that’s perfectly deep enough for summer swimming!